 15. Bach Cello Suite No.1 in G Major – Pablo Casals

 I think of this as Flossie’s wartime song.
 Perhaps it's the one she listens to in the bath.
-I know this piece thanks to a wonderful version by Yo-Yo Ma, but I wanted to use a 1930s recording that might feasibly be found on the gramophone at Chilcombe.
+I know this piece thanks to a wonderful version by Yo-Yo Ma, but for this playlist I chose a 1930s recording that might feasibly be found on the gramophone at Chilcombe.

 16. Jonah – The Golden Gate Quartet

-When I was researching GIs, I read that Black troops sometimes sang spirituals.
+When I was researching GIs, I read that Black troops stationed in Britain sometimes gave performances of spirituals.
 You can see a photo of this here.
 I tried to find some spirituals, so I could hear what they sounded like, and chose this one for its whale-related title.
 If you are interested in reading more about Black GIs in England, Forgotten by Linda Hervieux, is a fascinating book.
 You can also have a look at the IWM site here.

 17. God Bless the Child – Billie Holiday

 The soundtrack to an evening with Maudie on the roof of a chip shop in Weymouth.

 18. Ma voiture contre une jeep – Georges Ulmer